amisha1816/Semester-Capstone-Project/README.md

 __Schedule__:
 *just used to assign tasks for us and to manage who is doing/completing what*

+Legend:
+Aroush →  🦋 AS
+Amisha →  🌷 AM

-_Week 1 (Apr 23 - 29)_ → Watch tutorials on how to use pygame AS/AM✅
+_Week 1 (Apr 23 - 29)_ → Watch tutorials on how to use pygame 🦋 AS / 🌷 AM

 _Week 2 (Apr 30 - May 6)_ → Character
- - Ability to move  ✅ AS
+ - Ability to move  🦋 AS
- - Sprite animation ✅ AS
+ - Sprite animation 🦋 AS
  - Main character
      - Ability to use tools when key pressed
      - For basic tools like shovels we can just code when the letter “w’ is pressed it appears and starts working.
-For other other tools, players will need to specifically        access inventory ( coming in week 5) ✅ AS
+For other other tools, players will need to specifically        access inventory ( coming in week 5) 🦋 AS
-     - Make tools appear on main screen ✅ AS
+     - Make tools appear on main screen 🦋 AS
- - Timer for tools ✅AS / AM
+ - Timer for tools 🦋 AS

 _Week 3 (May 7 - 13)_  → Map/Land
- - Create map using tileset assets AS ✅
+ - Create map using tileset assets 🦋 AS
- - Use "Tiled" to create map AS ✅
+ - Use "Tiled" to create map 🦋 AS
-     - Need to learn how to create different tile and object layers AS ✅
+     - Need to learn how to create different tile and object layers 🦋 AS
-     - Learn how to connect "Tiled" map to code AS ✅
+     - Learn how to connect "Tiled" map to code 🦋 AS
- - Creating moving map  ✅ AS
+ - Creating moving map  🦋 AS
       - essentially map is not restricted to the screen dimensions
- - Collisions with trees and flowers ✅AS
+ - Collisions with trees and flowers 🦋 AS
- - Creating buildings ( right now just code the buildings in - proper code for building will be done in week 4 and 6) AS ✅
+ - Creating buildings ( right now just code the buildings in - proper code for building will be done in week 4 and 6) 🦋 AS
  - Create map boundaries
-      - After certain point character can not keep moving up/down in the map AS ✅
+      - After certain point character can not keep moving up/down in the map 🦋 AS

 _Week 4 (May 14 -20)_ → Barriers/Collisions
  - Collision with buildings
-      - Character able to enter house and go inside  ✅AS
+      - Character able to enter house and go inside  🦋 AS
       - When character comes in contact with Farmers market, have some secondary page pop up ( right now focus on page actually showing up - further details will be coded  week 5) ❗❗ AM (PLAN)
       - Code button - so when pressed it leads to the pop up secondary page  ❗❗
  - Collision with trees
-      - When the character collides with trees, have it so  they cannot just walk through it. ✅AS
+      - When the character collides with trees, have it so  they cannot just walk through it. 🦋 AS

 ***shouldn’t take all week - pretty simple tasks -  this is kind of a catch up week in case we took longer on previous weeks ***

 _Week 5 (May 21 - 27)_ → Crops + Inventory
  - Code crops collision so we can:
-      - Code:
  - planting crops ❗❗ AS
-            -  crops appearing  ✅AS
+ - crops appearing  🦋 AS
-                 - i coded that apples appear rn ✅AS
+       - i coded that apples appear rn 🦋 AS
  - crops being harvested ❗❗ AS
-            -  harvesting animation ✅AS
+       -  harvesting animation 🦋 AS
-      - Code in feature that we can use tools to mine crops  ❗❗ AS
+ - Code in feature that we can use tools to mine crops 🦋 AS
-      - They need certain amount of hits or something ❗❗ AS
+      - They need certain amount of hits or something 🦋 AS

  - Code inventory:
       - Will need a button on screen that allows us to access our inventory and tells us how much of each item we have ❗❗